Applying Flea Medication

 - You might also want to check with your vet to be certain that you're using the most effective type of flea medicine for your Cocker Spaniel.

 - Give your dog a bath!
-The flea treatment will be absorbed more easily if your dog's coat is clean.
+Flea treatments are more easily absorbed if your dog's coat is clean.

 Applying Flea Medication